-I am a history lover, organization freak and visual learner, so I pretty much geek out over timelines.
+I'm a history lover, organization freak, and visual learner, so I pretty much geek out over timelines.
 To add history to our unit studies, our family has used multiple methods over the years to create timelines.
-We've done the a drown-yourself-in-paper timeline notebook, the large hide-it-under-the-bed posterboard and the take-over-a-wall-in-your-home timeline methods.
+We've done a drown-yourself-in-paper timeline notebook, the large hide-it-under-the-bed posterboard, and the take-over-a-wall-in-your-home timeline methods.

-Now that I’m embracing the whole digital learning thing, I’ve recognized that I need some online timeline creation tools to offer my girls.
-As 21st century learners, they need to apply what they learn.
-They need to create something to process the information they learn, putting the knowledge into action.
+When we started embracing the whole digital learning thing, I’ve realized that my kids could use online timeline makers.
+As 21st century learners, they need to apply what they learn and to create.
+It's a great way to put new-found knowledge into action.

-I found these 5 timeline creation tools for my kids to try.
+I found these interactive timeline makers for students.
 Fortunately, I don’t need to “teach” them how to use these tools.
 My girlies are so much more digitally literate than I am (I’m sure you can relate).
 They can use the tutorials on the timeline creator sites, or check out YouTube for tips and tricks, to figure out how to create a timeline online.

-So, my homeschoolin’ momma friend, what is your experience with timelines?
+So, what is your experience with timelines?
 Have you tried any online timeline creation tools?
-Think you’ll give any of these a try?
+Think your kids would like to create timelines online?
 Leave me a comment below.